chinguun101/chinguun101/README.md

 ## 🚀 Projects

--**[Memoir AI: Personal Journaling Assistant](https://capstone-memoirai.vercel.app/)**: Website application that transcribes your audio journal and generate entry and image for more expressive exploration.
+- **[Memoir AI](https://capstone-memoirai.vercel.app/)**: Journaling assistant that transcribes your audio journal and generate entry and image for more expressive exploration.

 - **[Flight Deal Finder Bot](https://github.com/chinguun101/flight-deal-finder)**: A Python app that finds the best flight deals using the Amadeus API and sends notifications via email, SMS, or WhatsApp.